GSA/ansible-os-rhel-7/README.md

 There are many role variables defined in defaults/main.yml.

 ##### The current default configuration will:
-⋅⋅*Enable IPv6 settings
+⋅⋅*Enable IPv6 settings.
-⋅⋅*Enable iptables
+⋅⋅*Enable iptables.
-⋅⋅*Enable auditing with rsyslog
+⋅⋅*Enable auditing with rsyslog.
-⋅⋅*Lock users inactive for over 30 days
+⋅⋅*Lock users inactive for over 30 days.

 ##### The configuration will not:
 *Install and configure AIDE